Explore how unlisted shares work, the different ways to invest in them, and important considerations for investors in India.

 Individuals capable of conducting due diligence independently

-Unlisted shares offer a unique investment route for those looking to explore equity outside traditional markets.
+Unlisted shares provide an alternative avenue for investing in equity outside traditional markets.
 While they provide an early-stage entry into potentially high-growth companies, the risks are also higher due to liquidity constraints and limited data disclosures.
 Prospective investors should always conduct due diligence, understand valuation dynamics, and comply with regulatory norms before participating.

 This content is for informational purposes only and the same should not be construed as investment advice.
 Bajaj Finserv Direct Limited shall not be liable or responsible for any investment decision that you may take based on this content.